alexismrosales/url_shortener/README.md

   Non-functional requirements

-  - Data security: The system will guarantee user security by using an HTTTPS Protocol, protecting sensitive information of users.
+  - Data security: The system will guarantee user security by using an HTTPS Protocol, protecting sensitive information of users.

   - Usabilty: The interface has to be intuitive and easy to use for end users.